vinay-54/Chat-page-layout/README.md

-This is Chat page layout
+##This is a simple Chat page layout